Code-Institute-Submissions/MoeskerDev-ms-project4-baby_NovResub/README.md

 ## Existing Features
 -
 - Backend code and frontend functionality for all users to search for items.
-- Backend code and frontend functionality for all users to sort items via a certain category.
+- Backend code and frontend functionality for all users to sort items via a certain category or by price.
-- Secure payments
+- Secure payments.
-- Email response
+- Email response.
+- Registered users have a profile page, a wishlist page and a review page.
 - Responsive for the following screen sizes:
     - 320x568
     - 360x640